 The three were also a part of their respective House Quidditch Teams.
 Rose had joined the Gryffindor team in her second year as a Seeker, whereas Albus and Scorpius had joined the team in their first year itself as Chaser and Seeker respectively.

-Rose and Scorpius kept a record of their wins against each other and were tied at two-all before the seventh year.
+Rose and Scorpius kept a record of their wins against each other and were tied at three-all when into the seventh year.
 The last Quidditch match had been the decider.
 Hugo, the Gryffindor Keeper had swallowed the snitch, and somehow had managed to spit it right in Rose's hands, who had been trying to get him to throw up.

 Till date, Rose gloated about the win.
 There were times when he wanted to hex her just so she could stop talking.
 Because it didn't take much for them to start bickering

-Scorpius knew Rose had always felt conflicted, having them as her best friends.
-They had a habit of getting carried away when it came to protecting her.
-Which eventually led to Rose venting out her frustration, on multiple occasions.
+Scorpius knew Rose had always felt conflicted, having them as her best friends; they had a habit of getting carried away when it came to protecting her.
+It eventually led to Rose venting out her frustration on multiple occasions.
 Rose Weasley in a temper was the last person you'd want to cross.
 But that did not stop them from loving her, and vice-versa.
 They were incomplete without each other.
 They were a little family.